Oddz Price Tops $0.31 on Major Exchanges (ODDZ)

 Buying and Selling Oddz

-It is usually not presently possible to purchase alternative cryptocurrencies such as Oddz directly using US dollars.
-Investors seeking to acquire Oddz should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Oddz using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Oddz directly using U.S. dollars.
+Investors seeking to trade Oddz should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Oddz using one of the exchanges listed above.

 Receive News & Updates for Oddz Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Oddz and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.